Thom Barry

-Thom Barry is an American former actor who was born in Cleveland, Ohio.
+Thom Barry is an American former actor who was born in Cincinnati, Ohio.
 In the 1980s, he was a disc jockey for WUBE-FM in Cincinnati.
 He appeared in television advertisements for The Home Depot, Sears, and United Parcel Service, and did voice acting for the TV series The Incredible Hulk and The Wild Thornberrys.
 In 2014, The Hollywood Reporter described the actor as best known for playing Detective Will Jeffries on the TV series Cold Case from 2003 to 2010.